 - Aerial photographs.

 - Property reports.

 - Other online archives.

 If there is a photograph or video with identifiable landmarks, we can use Google Street View to confirm the location.
-Because places tend to change significantly over time, we also use old aerial photographs.
+Because places tend to change significantly over time, we also use old satellite photographs.